 Weebit Nano successfully qualifies its ReRAM module

-Milestone attests to quality, reliability and repeatability of Weebit’s technology; brings the Company closer to customer production

-/EIN News/ -- HOD HASHARON, Israel, Oct.
-26, 2022 (GLOBE NEWSWIRE) -- Weebit Nano Limited (ASX:WBT; Weebit or the Company), a leading developer of next-generation memory technologies for the global semiconductor industry, is pleased to announce it has successfully completed full technology qualification of its Resistive Random-Access Memory (ReRAM) module manufactured by its R&D partner CEA-Leti.
+HOD HASHARON, Israel, Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Weebit Nano Limited WBT, a leading developer of next-generation memory technologies for the global semiconductor industry, is pleased to announce it has successfully completed full technology qualification of its Resistive Random-Access Memory (ReRAM) module manufactured by its R&D partner CEA-Leti.
 This is the first full qualification of Weebit ReRAM technology, a key step that must be completed for every semiconductor product on each new target process.

 The qualification, using Weebit's demo chips incorporating its ReRAM module, was performed based on well-known JEDEC industry standards for non-volatile memories (NVMs).
 It confirmed the suitability of Weebit's embedded technology for volume production.